 I think the remedy is flawed.
 And its Christianized forms may involve damaging views of Christ and his cross.
 For example, it is profoundly wrong to turn the cross of Christ into a warrant for self-esteem as the root of mental health.

-The operative phrase in my sentence, “It is profoundly wrong to turn the cross of Christ into a warrant for self-esteem as the root of mental health,” is “the root of mental health.”
-I believe that it is profoundly wrong to say that being loved by God brings mental health if what is meant by “being loved” is mainly that I should now have self-esteem — if “being loved” means “I am loveable.”
-Or “I am worth loving.”
-Or “God don’t love junk.”
-This makes two mistakes.
+The operative phrase in the last sentence is “the root of mental health.”
+I believe that it is profoundly wrong to say that being loved by God brings mental health if what is meant by “being loved” is mainly that I should now have self-esteem — that “I am lovable,” or “I am worth loving,” or “God don’t love junk.”
+This way of speaking makes two mistakes.

-One is that it misses the reality and glory and wonder and freedom of grace, which is God’s absolutely free choice to set his love on whomever he pleases and raise up from stones children to Abraham if he wants to show us that stones will do fine.
-The other mistake is to belittle the immeasurably great experience of the love of God in and of itself, not for its signing off on my worth.
-In my way of seeing things, the love of God is God’s gift of enabling me to see him and be with him and enjoy him forever.
+First, it misses the reality and glory and wonder and freedom of grace, which is God’s absolutely free choice to set his love on whomever he pleases and raise up from stones children to Abraham if he wants to show us that stones will do fine (Luke 3:8).
+The other mistake is to belittle the immeasurably great experience of the love of God in and of itself — not because it signs off on my worth.
+In my way of seeing things, the love of God is God’s gift of enabling me to see him and be with him and enjoy him forever (John 17:24).
 If I try to take that divine, treasured gift of God to me and say that it makes me happy because it helps me feel good about me, something is profoundly wrong.

 Your Unique Worth